CyptumInc/ATLauncher-Cyrptum/README.md

 # Cyrptum Launcher

-This is a custom fork of the ATLauncher and we are not affiliated with ATLancher.
+This is a custom fork of the ATLauncher and we are not affiliated with ATLauncher.

 It will be dubed "Cyrptum Launcher